isabella232/acp-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### iOS AEPAudience 3.0.4

 * Fixed an issue where lifecycle data was included in signalWithData requests.

-### Android Campaign Classic 1.0.2

-* Android Campaign Classic SDK is now Adobe Campaign Classic (ACC) v8 compatible!
-Broadlog ID can be provided in the UUID format in the notification tracking APIs.

 ## May 17, 2022